-6.19 Policies contained within the Unitary Development Plan Accessibility and Movement chapter aim to encourage ways to manage land-use developments so that they minimise the demands on the transport system and reduce dependence on the private car.
-In particular, Saved UDP Policy AM1 together with the London Plan
+6.19 Policies contained within the Unitary Development Plan Accessibility and Movement chapter aim to encourage ways to manage land-use developments so that they minimise the demands on the transport system and reduce dependence on the

-- 2008 Public Transport Accessibility Levels (PTAL) have helped to guide new development towards areas with good access to public transport.
+- private car.
+In particular, Saved UDP Policy AM1 together with the London Plan 2008 Public Transport Accessibility Levels (PTAL) have helped to guide new development towards areas with good access to public transport.
 PTAL scores are obtained from Transport for London and are used to assess density, parking and access to public transport on appropriate planning applications. - 6.20 Parking standards contained within the Unitary Development Plan and a subsequent revision in 2007, have prescribed maximum parking standards.
 Saved UDP Policy AM14 requires all development to accord with this maximum.
 By restricting the levels of parking this policy helps to encourage the use of public transport in the borough.
 Maximum parking standards in the borough were supported at the Issues and Options stage of the LDF.
 However, they will now form part of the Development Management Development Plan Document (DMDPD) currently being drafted. - 6.21 There are important links between the borough's land-use planning and transport policies within the Unitary Development Plan.
 Section 106 agreements can be used to address any material impacts of development beyond site boundaries.
 The borough is committed to using Section 106 agreements to secure improved accessibility to sites by all modes of transport, with the emphasis on achieving access to public transport, walking and cycling.
 The implementation of Section106 agreements in the Unitary Development Plan has been supplemented through the adoption of an SPD on Planning Obligations in 2008.
 Following a review of Chapter 4 'Education Facilities' of the adopted SPD which contained child-yield statistics based on 2001 Census data, it became apparent that, with increased fertility rates and a significant upturn in births, there are more children on average in each dwelling than there were in 2001.
 The Council proposed revisions to Chapter 4 to take account of the increase in child yields, to ensure that the scale of contributions sought from planning obligations for educational facilities from new development was appropriate.
-These revisions were contained within the 'Draft Revised Chapter 4 'Education Facilities' Planning Obligations SPD' which were subject to public consultation during June/ July 2010 and granted formal approval for adoption by the Council's Cabinet on 23 September 2010.
+These revisions were contained within the 'Draft Revised Chapter 4 'Education Facilities' Planning Obligations SPD' which were subject to public consultation during June/July 2010 and granted formal approval for adoption by the Council's Cabinet on 23 September 2010.
 The 'Revised Chapter 4: Education Facilities' of the SPD is now a material consideration in the assessment and determination of relevant planning applications. - 6.22 The Council's commitment to Section 106 agreements has been re-emphasised within transport policies in the LDF Core Strategy Consultation Draft.
-Based on Section 106 agreements signed in 2009/10, £59,000 was secured for bus stop and public transport improvements and £5,000 for traffic and parking and pedestrian network schemes. £210,000 was secured for public realm improvements.
+Based on Section 106 agreements signed in 2010/11, 450,000 were secured towards public transport, 6 Sustainable travel plans, 1 traffic order; £54,000 for bus stop upgrades; 2 car clubs and 1 parking mgmt scheme.
 The implementation of these agreements will be monitored in future AMRs.